Pros and Cons

 Inaccurate heating times provided

-MagicKitchen.com is a prepared frozen meal service that caters to older people and adults and families with busy lives.
-The company appeals to many dietary needs, including renal- and dialysis-friendly, low sodium, and gluten-free.
-Customers can choose from a variety of à la carte options, such as soups and salads, or complete meals, which are all flash frozen.
+MagicKitchen.com is a prepared frozen meal service that caters to seniors, adults, and families with busy lives.
+The company appeals to many dietary needs, including renal- and dialysis-friendly, low-sodium, and gluten-free.
+Customers can choose from a variety of à la carte options, such as soups and salads, or complete meals, which are all flash-frozen.

 MagicKitchen.com may be right for people who have recently been discharged from the hospital and require easy-to-prepare, “heat and eat” meals.
-These meals also can be given as sympathy gifts, or to new parents, college students, and others who might appreciate the ease of this type of meal service.
-We tested several MagicKitchen.com meals to see what this service is all about.
+These meals also can be given as sympathy gifts or to new parents, college students, and others who might appreciate the ease of this type of meal service.
+We reviewed MagicKitchen.com by testing several meals to see what this service is all about.

 How It Works: 2 Plans Available

 MagicKitchen.com offers two types of meal plans: an à la carte option to build the meals you want or need or fully prepared meals.
-You may enroll in a recurring meal plan or subscription, or do a one-time order for yourself, or for sending to a recipient.
+You may enroll in a recurring meal plan or subscription, or do a one-time order for yourself.
+You can also send a one-time order to a recipient.
 Older people are encouraged to call and speak to a customer service representative to see if their healthcare plan can help offset the costs of the meals.

-The service ships via FedEx or UPS from the company's Kansas City, Kansas, location, and we found shipping to be quite expensive, starting at $18.95 (rates are based on actual weight and shipping distance).
+The service ships via FedEx or UPS from the company's Kansas City, KS location, and we found shipping to be quite expensive, starting at $18.95 (rates are based on actual weight and shipping distance).

 Choosing Meals: Select Whatever You Like

 Navigation for selecting the two aforementioned types of meals can be found at the website's header and sidebar.
 You can also filter by meal type: breakfast, lunch/dinner, snacks, and dessert.
-You can further filter by a bevy of dietary needs: diabetic, portion-controlled, dialysis-friendly, renal diet, dairy-free, gluten-free, low fat, low sodium, low carb, senior diet, and vegetarian.
+You can further filter by a bevy of dietary needs: diabetic, portion-controlled, dialysis-friendly, renal diet, dairy-free, gluten-free, low fat, low sodium, low carb, one serving, and vegetarian.